awsdocs/amazon-transcribe-developer-guide/doc_source/key-management.md

 ## KMS encryption with the API<a name="kms-api"></a>

-To use output encryption with the API, you set the `OutputEncryptionKMSKeyId` parameter of the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation\.
+To use output encryption with the API, you set the `OutputEncryptionKMSKeyId` parameter of the [StartTranscriptionJob](API_StartTranscriptionJob.md) API\.
 You can use a customer managed CMK from the current account, or you can use a key from another account\.
 The account that you are using to create the job must have `kms:Encrypt` permissions for the KMS key\.

 You can use either of the following to identify a KMS key in the current account:
 + KMS Key ID: "1234abcd\-12ab\-34cd\-56ef\-1234567890ab"